Returns are staff-owned

 What Customers Cannot See

-5. Review return email templates so customers receive the right RMA link and follow-up instructions.
+- Review return email templates and staff instructions so customers receive the correct approved return guidance.

 Common Blocks